 As we may see from the above comparison, all these search algorithms are essentially under the same logic.
 The only difference between each other is how they decide the priority of the nodes to search.

-This is the end of Pacman AI, Part I.
+This is the end of Pacman AI, Part I. Code can be found my GitHub.

 Readers of the post should not copy any of my code for their own course assignment, but feel free to be inspired and come up with your own ones.
-I do not want to upload code file to GitHub because that makes my code handy to copy and paste.

 A current master student in WUSTL, department of Electrical and System Engineering.